-BATON ROUGE - Many Louisiana residents will spend this weekend outdoors, cleaning up debris from Hurricane Isaac, and the Department of Health and Hospitals reminds them to take precautions against heat stroke.
+BATON ROUGE - Many Louisiana residents will spend this weekend outdoors, cleaning up debris from Hurricane Isaac, and the Department of Health reminds them to take precautions against heat stroke.

 Also called sunstroke or heat illness, heat stroke is a serious condition that can be life threatening.
 If you are heading outdoors to do cleanup work, you can lower your risk of heat stroke by wearing light-colored, loose-fitting clothes and a hat, drinking water regularly and stopping periodically to rest in a shaded area.
 It is also a good precaution to wear an effective-level sunblock or sunscreen lotion to prevent your skin from being sunburned.
 Before you begin working outside, drink plenty of water, even if you don't feel thirsty.

 People who are experiencing heat stroke will suddenly stop sweating as much, and will have a headache, rapid pulse and skin that is red and feels hot to the touch.

 If you experience these symptoms, go indoors or to a shaded area immediately, remove outer layers of clothing, drink water taking small sips and apply cool water or ice packs to your skin to lower your body temperature (heat stroke occurs when your body temperature reaches 105 degrees).
 Then, you need to seek immediate medical attention.

 For more information on heat stroke and heat-related illnesses, visit the Centers for Disease Control facts at http://www.cdc.gov/niosh/topics/heatstress/.